 5. Press the F4 button twice (toggle F4 on then off) the last time to advance the sequence.
-You'll hear "All aboard..." the engine sounds will switch over to the cab again and the engine will pull away at the same speed it entered the station.
-For a few seconds the bell will ring as it's departing the station
+You'll hear "All aboard..." the engine sounds will switch over to the cab again and for a few seconds the bell will ring.
+At this point increase speed to depart station.